Xero Accounts Payable: How to Pay Bills and Manage Suppliers

 - Click Approve

-Automating Accounts Payable with AP Automation Software
+Automating Accounts Payable with Software Add-ons

-Hubdoc (included free with Xero)
+Hubdoc (included free)

 Dext (formerly Receipt Bank)